Kontra-tel/kontra-jenkins-lib/docs/deploySystemd.md

 # deploySystemd

 Deploy services as systemd user units with automatic artifact deployment and script generation.
+Optimized for running on a Jenkins agent that already runs as the intended service user (no sudo required).

 ## Overview

 `deploySystemd` simplifies deploying applications as systemd user services.
-It handles artifact deployment, script generation, and unit file creation - all running under user systemd (no root/sudo required).
+It handles artifact deployment, script generation, and unit file creation — all running under user systemd (no root/sudo required).
+The recommended setup is to run your Jenkins agent as the same user that will own and run the service.

 **Key Features:**

 - User units only (secure, no sudo needed)
 - Automatic artifact deployment from build outputs
 - Launch script generation or use existing scripts
 - Java application support with JVM options
-- Central service user support
+- Clean defaults for Jenkins agents running as the service user
 - Dry-run mode for testing

 ## Basic Usage